 Saving patches.
 Once you are happy with a patch, push the SAVE button and access the saved patches view.
 Use the X/Y encoders to navigate to the desired position and push either one of the encoders to save the patch.
 The relevant LED on the patch matrix will illuminate.
-NB!
-Top left and bottom right positions (half dimmed) are reserved, and you can't access them.
 If you change your mind and do not want to save the patch, just push SAVE or SHIFT to exit to the patch building mode.
 The matrix automatically saves the last patch every 30" and when power cycling, it will remember the last active patch.
 You can choose a memory display between matrix and text modes.
 Refer to configuration settings on page 26.